SPIRITUAL FORMATION PROGRAM AND CHAPEL

 Through a variety of chapel programming, including guest and faculty speakers, music and drama programs, and student-led services, an environment is provided which enhances fellowship and worship while encouraging one’s growth in relationship with God.
 Chapel gatherings are also times where the LeTourneau Community assembles to experience the worship of other cultures, to celebrate our community victories, and to mourn our community losses.
 Sometimes we gather to do important family business and hear family news relevant to the campus community.
 Chapel services are typically in the Belcher Chapel and Performance Center Monday, Wednesday, and Friday of each week from 10:50 to 11:30 am.
-Additional Tuesday, Thursday, or evening chapel services are held at various times throughout the year, including Spiritual Emphasis Week in the fall and Missions Emphasis Week and Family Life Week in the spring.
+Additional Tuesday, Thursday, or evening chapel services are held at various times throughout the year

-There are a variety of other Spiritual Formation opportunities through Life Groups, LeTourneau Student Ministries (LSM) and Chaplain Interns to help you grow in your relationship with God, other believers and the world.
+There are a variety of other Spiritual Formation opportunities through Life Groups, LeTourneau Student Ministries (LSM), and Spiritual Life Assistants (SLA) to help you grow in your relationship with God, other believers and the world.
 Students are also encouraged to find ways to serve in the community and the local church as a part of their spiritual formation.

 Spiritual Formation Credits (SFCs) Required Credits available from the following options: